Once childhood acute myeloid leukemia (AML) has been diagnosed, tests are done to find out if the cancer has spread to other parts of the body.

 Possible signs of vulvar cancer include bleeding or itching.

 Vulvar cancer often does not cause early symptoms.
 When symptoms occur, they may be caused by vulvar cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

-Itching that does not go away in the vulvar area.
+Itching in the vulvar area, that does not go away.

 Tests that examine the vulva are used to detect (find) and diagnose vulvar cancer.